How to plant tulips in pots, for anyone who has bulb overwhelm

 A gardener with over a decade of experience under his belt, Christopher set up Gardens Revived with his brother, Andrew, in 2018 to create a thriving family business.
 Together, they have worked on residential gardens, listed buildings and gardens, flower shows and large estates with some exceeding 70 acres – many with historical significance.

-To help keep your tulip bulbs from getting soggy, both experts advise adding some crocks (pieces of broken tile or clay pot) to the bottom of your pot.
+To keep your tulip bulbs from getting soggy, both experts advise adding some crocks (pieces of broken tile or clay pot) to the bottom of your pot.
+You could also incorporate some horticultural grit like Westland's Potting Grit from Amazon for added drainage.

-This, they say, should help drain away water from heavy winter rains.
+This, they say, should help drain away water after heavy winter rains.

 2. Pay attention to depth